AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

 # Terms And Conditions Violation Bounty Reward Information

-## License Violation Reporting & Bounty Rewards
+## License Violation Reporting And Bounty Rewards

 If you suspect that any license violations, including those involving your own company/group, have occurred, you may be eligible for a bounty reward of up to 50% of the value of the violating company/group, subject to the following terms: